BrandonLWhite/Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall/README.md

 Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall
 ================================================

 This is a working demonstration of how to automatically install the generic Windows WinUSB.sys driver using only device firmware descriptors on the TI Stellaris LaunchPad.
-That's right -- **NO .INF file** and **NO co-installer hassle**.
+That's right -- **NO .INF file**, **NO co-installer hassles**, and **NO 32 vs 64-bit nonsense**.
 It doesn't even matter what your VID/PID are (assuming they don't match something that Windows already has a driver/INF for).
 Simply plug in your device and Windows will figure out what to do.
-Your application is then good to go communicating with your firmware.
+Your application is then good to go communicating with your firmware via a fat bulk pipe.
+So now you can quit using the HID class to skirt around the whole driver thing.

 The ability to do this is somewhat recent to Windows.
 For Windows 8 the support is fully baked in, but for prior versions Windows will gladly pull down what it needs via Windows Update.
 I've read that this will work as far back as WinXP SP3, but I have not personally tried it.
 I developed this demo on Win7 x64, using Code Composer Studio v5.2.1.00018 and StellarisWare version 9453.

 This demo focuses on bulk USB transfers.
+It is derived from the TI StellarisWare "usb_dev_bulk" example.

 ##StellarisWare usblib Hacks